mp911de/CleanArchitecture/README.md

 1. Open a command line and navigate to the root directory of this project.
 2. Type this command to build and deploy the archive:

-        mvn clean package jboss-as:run
+        mvn clean package wildfly:run

-3. This will start a JBoss 7 instance and deploy `target/clean-architecture.war` to the newly started instance.
+3. This will start a WildFly 10 instance and deploy `target/clean-architecture.war` to the newly started instance.

 Access the application